brumafriend/BrumaGame/Roadmap.md

 This is the roadmap for the game, in a rough chronological order:
 Please note that GUI implementation is an aim but a looming one which may not happen for a while.

 1. More countries.
-[SOON™]
+[PRIORITY]

 2. More variation amongst countries - differences other than army size.

 3. More mechanics:
     i.
 A taxation system [DONE]
     ii.
 More detailed tension system, so that above x% you get certain debuffs rather than just civil war.
-[PRIORITY]
+[DONE]

 4. A solution to the Russia problem - if you conscript and buy soldiers at the start, you have a 1/3 chance of beating Russia and from there you've basically won the game.